Information

 How does ESTOFEX forecast?

-Looking at numerical model output and observational data, such as soundings, we use an "ingredients-based" methodology:
+When considering numerical model output and observational data, such as soundings, we use an "ingredients-based" methodology:

+Several physical parameters need to come together in order to produce a storm and severe weather.
+Low-level moisture and steep lapse rates combine into latent instability.
+Instability needs a trigger in order to be released and generate a storm: deep lifting.
+This can be generated by various mechanisms at different scales that also have an influence on the coverage of storms.
 Once a storm forms, its development is strongly influenced by the interaction with the flow in its environment.
-Depending on the direction and magnitude of the winds at various altitudes - among other factors - the storm may grow into several types like multicell clusters, squall lines and supercell storms.
+Depending on the direction and magnitude of the winds at various altitudes (among other factors) the storm may grow into several types like multicell clusters, squall lines, and supercell storms.
 In the forecast, we use several parameters that have been proven to have a predictive value of storm types.
+Upon having gained a thorough picture of the factors that influence the organization of the storms on a particular day, we determine the likelihood of severe weather based on the characteristics of a particular storm environment as well as the expected storm type and coverage, and translate that conceptual picture into threat levels.

 How reliable are ESTOFEX forecasts?